 Born and raised in Guangzhou, Sandi has been an uninvited guest on unceded Coast Salish territory since 2009.
 Her Chinese name “婉君(WanJun)” is given by her grandmother, who is a big fan of Chiung Yao’s romance novels.
-Sandi is passionate about building connections in the community through storytelling, art and goji chrysanthemum tea.
+Sandi is passionate about community building through storytelling, art and goji chrysanthemum tea.
+She holds a BFA in Visual Arts and minor in Social Practice and Community Engagement.

 Minnie is a 1.5 Generation Chinese settler from Hong Kong and currently resides on the unceded Coast Salish territories of the Musqueam, Squamish, and Tsleil Waututh Nations.
 Minnie holds a BA in Psychology and a minor in Gender Race Social Justice from UBC.
 She enjoys community building, drawing, video games, volleyball, and film, especially animation.

 Wilson Liang is a community builder.
 He connects low income Chinese Seniors with younger generations and advocates community resources for the vulnerable population.
 He understands the cultural differences and believes in multiculturalism.
 Raised in China, he has been a settler in Canada’s native land since the late 90s.
 He is very active in the community and connects with other grass root groups and non-profit organizations in the neighborhood.
 He believes that diversity is beauty and he enjoys a good variety of roles throughout his life including being a volunteer, board member, coordinator, activity leader, computer teacher, Engineer, hiker, Marathon runner, dancer and musician.

-Marguerite is a digital marketing strategist and a first generation Coast Salish Territories settler of Chinese and European descent.
+Marguerite is a digital strategist and a first generation Coast Salish Territories settler of Chinese and European descent.
 She is passionate about discovering nuances in human behaviours and understanding how that affects the way individuals react towards different methods of communication.
-She holds a BBA, has been volunteering in Chinatown since 2016, and plans to continue to expand the reach of Yarrow's efforts in 2020.
+She holds a BBA and diploma in Marketing Management, has been volunteering in Chinatown since 2016, and plans to continue to expand the reach and impact of Yarrow Society's work in 2020.